-In-person usability testing provides researchers a larger context and deeper insight, that helps them to observe users’ facial expressions and body language.
+In-person usability testing provides researchers with a larger context and deeper insight, that helps them to observe users’ facial expressions and body language.
 It is performed during moderated lab-based testing and could be performed remotely using a tool.

-Remote testing may not offer you as deep insight as in-person testing, but it allows you seamless access to larger participants scattered over the different geographical locations at a negligible cost.
+Remote testing may not offer you as deep insight as in-person testing, but it allows you seamless access to larger participants scattered over different geographical locations at a negligible cost.

 It also allows app owners to hire participants without thinking much about several constraints, for example, location and travel restrictions.